-You might have heard that Bernardsville, New Jersey is on the move.
-To promote these efforts they look to modern digital promotions including a clever podcast called the Radio Tavern.
-Pretty catchy as the podcast ties into a historic piece of Bernardsville and an area that was once known as the little Italy section of Bernardsville.
+You might have heard that Bernardsville, New Jersey, is on the move.
+Congratulations on your centennial anniversary in April 2024.
+To promote these efforts, they look to modern digital promotions, including a clever podcast called the Radio Tavern.
+The podcast is catchy, as it ties into a historic piece of Bernardsville and an area once known as the little Italy section of Bernardsville.
 Let’s take a look back.

 In a seven-house stretch on Bernards Avenue in the late 1940s, there was a grocery store, a barber shop, a television and radio store, a tavern, a butcher shop and a launderette.
-On 64 Bernards Avenue in Bernardsville, one half of the house sold radios and televisions, the other half opened in October 1943 as the Radio Tavern.
-It became a neighborhood bar where older men would have a beer, grab a sandwich, play cards or go to the backyard and play bocce.
-The area was coined “Little Italy” due to its residents, but there was a special place that was called the Radio Tavern.
+On 64 Bernards Avenue in Bernardsville, one-half of the house sold radios and televisions, and the other half opened in October 1943 as the Radio Tavern.
+It became a neighborhood bar where older men would have a beer, grab a sandwich, play cards, or go to the backyard and play bocce.
+The area was coined “Little Italy” due to its residents, but there was a special place called the Radio Tavern.
 The new podcast series is named after this former Little Italy business.

 Bernardsville’s “Little Italy”

-Many people have heard that the Radio Tavern was born out of the long standing history of Italian immigrants who came to Bernardsville and were all part of “Little Italy.”
-The Italian neighborhood was developed off the south and west side off Mount Airy Road in the late 1800s.
+Many have heard that the Radio Tavern was born from the long-standing history of Italian immigrants who came to Bernardsville and were all part of “Little Italy.”
+The Italian neighborhood was developed off Mount Airy Road’s south and west sides in the late 1800s.
 “They came to work on the estates of the Mountain Colony,” says Brooks Betz, researcher and local historian.
-“We are a nation of immigrants that came at various times to bring their skills to the developing estates of the mountain colony during what many called the gilded age.”
-Today the area is known as “Little Paraguay” and “Little Columbia” as the area has transformed as new immigrants come to Bernardsville to settle near town.”
+“We are a nation of immigrants that came at various times to bring their skills to the developing estates of the mountain colony during what many called the Gilded Age.”
+Today, the area is known as “Little Paraguay” and “Little Columbia,” and the area has transformed as new immigrants come to Bernardsville to settle near town.”

 The village stores specialized in Italian goods like macaroni, olive oils and cheese, which were not available at other stores in Bernardsville.
 Although the borough zoned the area for residential use in 1932, the rules weren’t strictly enforced.

-Ricciardi sold the grocery store to his nephew, Joseph Cirillo, in 1938, and it would remain in business for another 11 years before moving his grocery store to the corner store to nearby 5 Maple Avenue across from Sacred Heart Chapel known to locals as Chapel Rosie.
+Ricciardi sold the grocery store to his nephew, Joseph Cirillo, in 1938, and it would remain in business for another 11 years before moving his grocery store to the corner store near 5 Maple Avenue across from Sacred Heart Chapel, known to locals as Chapel Rosie.
 The building at 54 Bernards Ave. housed Bill Ricciardi’s barber shop.
 Cirillo’s former space at 52 Bernards Ave. became an expanded pool hall with billiard tables in 1947.
 It remained that way through the 1960s.

-Another early business was a candy store, started by Michael Velardi located on Bernards Avenue near Grove Street in the 1920s.
+Another early business was a candy store started by Michael Velardi in the 1920s on Bernards Avenue near Grove Street.
 The store later moved to West Street.

 The Sacred Heart Chapel on Bernards Avenue

-The Sacred Heart Chapel on Bernards Avenue, which was dedicated by the Right Rev. James McFaul, the bishop of Trenton, on June 9, 1912, The white stucco building bordered by rose bushes and a black wrought-iron fence is located in a section of Bernardsville that was known at the turn of the 20th century as “Little Italy” because of its immigrant population.
+The Sacred Heart Chapel on Bernards Avenue was dedicated by the Right Rev. James McFaul, the bishop of Trenton, on June 9, 1912.
+The white stucco building, bordered by rose bushes and a black wrought-iron fence, is located in a section of Bernardsville that was known at the turn of the 20th century as “Little Italy” because of its immigrant population.

-The chapel was built by those very residents, who served as laborers on the expansive estates of the Bernardsville Mountain colony, because they were unable to pay the pew-rental cost or to dress as well as the other parishioners attending mass at Our Lady of Perpetual Help Church on Seney Drive.
+The chapel was built by residents who served as laborers on the expansive estates of the Bernardsville Mountain colony.
+They were unable to pay the pew-rental cost or dress as well as the other parishioners attending mass at Our Lady of Perpetual Help Church on Seney Drive.
 In addition, they felt uncomfortable attending church there with their employers.

 Interactive History Map – Zoom and Click